Kotlin/kotlinx-datetime/README.md

 `Duration` is a type from the experimental `kotlin.time` package in the Kotlin standard library.
 This type holds the amount of time that can be represented in different time units: from nanoseconds to 24H days.

-To get the calendar difference between two instants you can use `Instant.periodUntil(Instant, TimeZone)` function.
+To get the calendar difference between two instants you can use the `Instant.periodUntil(Instant, TimeZone)` function.

 ```kotlin
 val period: DateTimePeriod = instantInThePast.periodUntil(Clock.System.now(), TimeZone.UTC)
 ```

-`DateTimePeriod` represents a difference between two particular moments as a sum of calendar components, like "2 years, 3 months, 10 days, and 22 hours".
+A `DateTimePeriod` represents a difference between two particular moments as a sum of calendar components, like "2 years, 3 months, 10 days, and 22 hours".

 The difference can be calculated as an integer amount of specified date or time units: